sheppardd1/Mapping_GPS/README.md

 # Mapping_GPS - Android App
 ## Purpose
-- Makes it possible to test phone potitioning capabilities or GPS signal at a certain location.<sup>1</sup>
+- Makes it possible to test phone positioning capabilities or GPS signal at a certain location.<sup>1</sup>
 - Allows user to see error values of mobile phone positioning methods
 - Allows all collected data to be exported as a .txt file
 - Created: June 2018